puma13992/cinematography/README.md

 - **Delete a movie**

-  - If the user is the owner of the movie, he/she can delete it by clicking on the three dots to get to the drop-down delete icon on the single movie page.
+  - If the authenticated user is the owner of the movie, he/she can delete it by clicking on the three dots to get to the drop-down delete icon on the single movie page.
   - Clicking the delete icon will delete the movie.
 There is an extra confirmation via a modal.

   ![Delete movie message](/documentation/features/message-movie-deleted.png)